 The MRCT Center co-led an effort to convene a group of diverse stakeholders to align and harmonize the many focused statements relating to core competencies for clinical research professionals into a single, high-level set of standards that could be adopted globally and serve as a framework for defining professional competency throughout the clinical research enterprise.
 The MRCT Center is now leading the Joint Task Force for Clinical Trial Competency to adapt and evolve the Framework to meet the needs of its stakeholders globally.
 Read more

 Safety assessments of an investigational product depend upon understanding of causality and the differentiation from correlation or association.
 Assignment of causality or adverse drug reactions during a clinical trial is predicated on an accurate causality assessment and determination of whether the injury or death is related to participation in the trial and a consequence of the investigational product.
 The MRCT Center has developed causality training to improve accuracy and uniformity in causality determination for clinical trials.
 Read more

 Data Monitoring Committee Training

-Countries in which global trials are conducted are often underrepresented in the Data Monitoring Committees (DMCs) that oversee these trials.
-Recognizing the need for more engagement from emerging economies, the MRCT Center developed a training program to promote inclusion on DMCs with oversight responsibilities for multi-regional clinical trials.
+Countries in which global clinical trials are conducted are often underrepresented in the Data Monitoring Committees (DMCs) that oversee these trials.
+Recognizing the need for greater engagement from emerging economies, the MRCT Center created a training program aiming to engage motivated individuals to become DMC champions within their home country and to participate in DMCs for multi-regional clinical trials.
 Read more

 Examples of Training Assets